ENEI2018/website/README.md

 - Run 'npm install' (only required once, or when a module is installed).
 - Run 'npm start' (requires restart on file changes).
 - Open [localhost:3000](http://localhost:3000) on any browser.
-- *OPTIONAL* use Nodemon (install with 'npm install -g nodemon'), and then run project with 'nodemon app'.
+- **OPTIONAL**: use Nodemon (install with 'npm install -g nodemon'), and then run project with 'nodemon app'.
 This updates the website on file changes, without needing to re-run the command.